 Health & Wellness

 The University provides a range of services to support student health and wellness including alcohol and drug education and counseling services.
-Students who aren't already covered through a family member's policy are encourged to sign up for health insurance.
+Students who aren't already covered by a family member's policy are encouraged to sign up for health insurance.

 Voting is both a right and a responsibility for an engaged citizen.
-The University of Wisconsin Colleges encourages everyone to exercise the right to vote.
+UWM at Waukesha encourages everyone to exercise the right to vote.